Hammonton Gazette: Gazette News Briefs

 “Gazette News Briefs” is a weekly show featuring local news hosted by The Gazette’s Gabe Donio.
 The 3-minute show is new each Thursday.
 “Gazette News Briefs” is recorded in the offices of The Gazette.

 The Hammontonian Magazine

 The Hammontonian Magazine is a quarterly publication distributed within the print edition of The Gazette on newsstands and subscriptions in black and white.
 The online versions include the Digital Edition and a free edition at www.hammontongazette.com, both in color.
 The magazine debuted on January 19, 2022.

 Sections in the first edition included: In Fashion, Something Blue, Automotive, Athletics, In the Kitchen, Sparkle, It’s A Hammonton Thing, Culture, Getaway, Garden, Back In The Day and The Final Word.

 Gazette Print Shop

 The Gazette’s print division can place imprints and logos on virtually any item.
 Visit hammontongazette.com or hammontonshops.com for details.
 From menus to shirts to banners and nearly any other printable item, Gazette Print Shop can help make your print dreams a reality.

+Awards

+In 2021, Gina Rullo and Gabe Donio won the Courage Under Fire award and Rullo won an award for investigative reporting from the Society of Professional Journalists-New Jersey Chapter.